mmaxs/uvcc/doc/src/Introduction.md

 1. Different I/O endpoints and common input/output operations for them can be handled in a generic uniform manner.
 The program can deal with `stdin`, `stdout` handles that can be system descriptors of any sort of supported I/O endpoints: a file, TCP/UDP socket, pipe, or TTY.
-Minimal changes need to be made in source code to get a full-fledged application.
+Minimal changes relative to the previous example for _cpio_ program need to be made in source code to get a full-fledged application.

 2. The very same uvcc buffer can be easily dispatched to several asynchronous operations and its lifetime will continue until the last operation has completed.